Cliff A. Megerian, MD, FACS

 Chief Executive Officer

-Cliff A. Megerian, MD, FACS, is Chief Executive Officer of University Hospitals (UH), a comprehensive health system with annual revenues of $4.5 billion, 23 hospitals (including 5 joint ventures), more than 50 health centers and outpatient facilities, and over 200 physician offices located throughout 16 counties.
-He assumed this position in February 2021.
-Prior to that, Dr. Megerian served as the system’s President, a position he was appointed to in December 2019.
+Cliff A. Megerian, MD, is Chief Executive Officer of University Hospitals (UH), a comprehensive health system with annual revenues of $5.4 billion, 21 hospitals (including 5 joint ventures), more than 50 health centers and outpatient facilities, and over 200 physician offices located throughout 16 counties.
+He assumed this position in February 2021 and joined UH in 2002.
+He is also the Jane and Henry Meyer Chief Executive Officer Distinguished Chair.

-Previously, Dr. Megerian served as President, University Hospitals Physician Network and System Institutes, where he was charged with managing the clinical integration strategies, policies and practice guidelines for more than 2,500 UH employed physicians as well as the operations and infrastructure for 14 UH system institutes.
-These clinical care institutes bring highly trained sub-specialists together from multiple disciplines to collaborate on the best treatment for patients -- promoting uniform, standard care protocols and the sharing of best practices.
+In December 2019, Dr. Megerian was appointed the system’s President, where he led the organization through an unprecedented pandemic.
+Prior to that, he served as President, University Hospitals Physician Network, Physician Services and System Institutes.
+In these positions, he was charged with managing the clinical integration strategies, policies and practice guidelines for more than 2,500 UH employed physicians as well as the operations and infrastructure for UH system institutes.
+These clinical care institutes bring highly trained subspecialists together from multiple disciplines to collaborate on the best treatment for patients – promoting uniform, standard care protocols and the sharing of best practices.

-Prior to that role, Dr. Megerian served as President, University Hospitals Physician Services, where he raised physician productivity to its highest level and significantly increased physician engagement.
-UH’s physician network includes the fulltime academic medical practice at UH Cleveland Medical Center and UH’s community-based, multi-specialty physician network throughout Northeast Ohio.
+Additionally, he raised physician productivity to its highest level and significantly increased physician engagement and research funding.
+UH’s physician network includes the full-time academic medical practice at UH Cleveland Medical Center and UH’s community-based, multi-specialty physician network throughout Northeast Ohio.

-As a surgeon, Dr. Megerian co-founded UH’s Cochlear implant program and he and his team have performed over 1,000 cochlear implant surgeries making it one of the largest programs in the country.
+Dr. Megerian’s clinical career has been devoted to the management of hearing loss, chronic ear disease, cholesteatoma, otosclerosis, vertigo, and other otology and neurotology issues.
+As a surgeon, Dr. Megerian co-founded UH’s Cochlear implant program and he and his team have performed over 1,500 cochlear implant surgeries, making it one of the largest programs in the country.

-Dr. Megerian is a graduate of the University of Michigan Medical School and completed a residency in otolaryngology at Case Western Reserve University.
+Dr. Megerian is a graduate of the University of Michigan Medical School and completed a residency in otolaryngology-head and neck surgery at University Hospitals of Cleveland and CWRU.
 He completed a research and clinical fellowship in otology and neurotology at Harvard Medical School, Massachusetts Eye and Ear Infirmary.
-In 2009 he completed a certificate program in health care management at Weatherhead School of Business at Case Western Reserve University.
-In 2017, Dr. Megerian was elected for a six-year term on the American Hospital Association’s Regional Policy Board.
+He also completed a certificate program in healthcare management at Weatherhead School of Business at CWRU.

-Dr. Megerian resides in Shaker Heights with his wife.
+Dr. Megerian and his wife Lynne Sheffler Megerian, MD, reside in Shaker Heights.
 They have three adult children.